MRN-Code/nodeapi/README.md

 - @flag `without-new-relic` start the server without including the New Relic agent.
 Shorthand -w.
 Defaults to false.

 ## coins internal usage
-To start the server as a daemon, ansible-provisioned servers should have an upstart script: `sudo start coinsnodeapi`.
+To start the server as a daemon, ansible-provisioned servers should have an upstart script: `sudo start steelpenny`.

-To start the server with auto-restart, try using monit: `monit [re]start coinsnodeapi`.
+To start the server with auto-restart, try using monit: `monit [re]start steelpenny`.

 Logs are written to the `logs/` directory in this repo.